 Prunus domesticaLate.
 Chance seedling, Outremont, Québec, before 1903.
 Popular plum in Québec and the northern U.S. for many years.
 Also called Mont-Royal.
-Discovered by Mr. Corse in or near Montréal sometime between 1830 and 1850.
+Discovered near Montréal in the mid-19th century.

 Bears abundant annual crops of medium-sized roundish dark purple fruit.
 Often considered the sweetest of the European plums.
 The flesh is greenish-yellow, juicy and firm.
 Use fresh, dried, frozen, canned and in preserves.

 Medium-sized tree is open with good crotch angles and requires only moderate pruning.
 Z3.
 (3-6' bare-root trees)

 350 Mount Royal ** Small & Light shipping

 applies if you order only items with stock numbers beginning with "L".

 Click here for a complete list of qualifying items.

 Although European plums are self-pollinating, planting two different varieties will improve pollination.
 (Will not pollinate hybrid plums.)
 Mature trees are 15–20', or smaller.
 Space 20' apart.